 - Immigration status was adjusted to LPR from a status of refugee or asylee.
-Persons who adjusted from these classifications are exempt from sponsor deeming, even if they have sponsors; - Qualifies only for Federal Emergency Services (FES); - · Is indigent; - Is a victim of domestic violence or extreme cruelty; or - Has 40 qualified quarters of coverage based on earnings.
+Persons who adjusted from these classifications are exempt from sponsor deeming, even if they have sponsors; - Qualifies only for Federal Emergency Services (FES) through the Federal Emergency Services Program (FSP); - · Is indigent; - · Is a victim of domestic violence or extreme cruelty; or - Has 40 qualified quarters of coverage based on earnings.